ejhammond/react-responsive-system/README.md

 );
 ```

-### 4. Make your comps responsive using the Hook or HOC
+### 4. Wrap your comps with `responsive`

-We provide both a HOC and a Hook for you to use.
-They both do the same thing (the HOC just adds the hook for you).

-#### `responsive` HOC

-Just wrap your comp in the `responsive` HOC and it will instantly understand your responsive props.
+Just wrap your comp in the `responsive` Higher-Order Component (HOC) and it will instantly understand your responsive props.

 ```js
 import { responsive } from '../responsiveSystem';